andraugust/andraugust.github.io/platformio-notes.md

 src_filter = +<transmitter.cpp>
 ```

-There are two environments in this example, one for an uno and one for a nano (the project happens to involve a radio transmitter and a radio receiver).
 Properties are mostly evident by their names, except maybe `targets` and `source_filter`.  `targets` are the things to do when the environment is run (more on that later), and `source_filter` selects which cpp sketch in `src/` to upload to the board.
 Usually you'll just have one sketch called `main.cpp`, in that case `source_filter` isn't necessary, it'll upload `main.cpp` by default, but if you want to give the sketch a different name, or if you have multiple sketches in `src/`, then you need to set `source_filter` so platformio knows which one to upload.
 Note the weird syntax.

 ## Using Libraries